hamzak11111/MLOPS_Assignment_2/readme.md

    - Challenge: Integrating DVC commands directly into the Airflow DAG posed issues with environment and path configurations.
    - Solution: Created a separate script for DVC operations and called it from the Airflow task using system commands.

-4. **Google Drive Authentication**:
-   - Challenge: Managing and securely storing Google Drive authentication credentials.
-   - Solution: Used environment variables and Airflow's secret management to handle credentials more securely.

 ## Conclusion

 This project showcased the powerful capabilities of automating complex workflows with Apache Airflow, alongside the robust data versioning features of DVC.
 Despite the challenges, the solutions implemented provided a reliable and scalable system for data processing tasks.